Childlessness

 Childlessness is the state of not having children.
 Childlessness may have personal, social or political significance.

 Childlessness, which may be by choice or circumstance, is distinguished from voluntary childlessness, also called being "childfree", which is voluntarily having no children, and from antinatalism, wherein childlessness is promoted.

 Types

 Voluntary

-Personal choice, that is, having the physical, mental, and financial capability to have children but choosing not to (that is, voluntary childlessness), also called being "childfree".
+Personal choice, having the physical, mental, and financial capability to have or adopt children but choosing not to (that is, voluntary childlessness), also called being "childfree".

 Involuntary

+Involuntary childlessness can be due infertility and inability to adopt.
 Infertility, the inability of a person or persons to conceive, due to complications related to either or both a woman or a man.
 This is regarded as the most prominent reason for involuntary childlessness.
 Biological causes of infertility vary because many organs of both sexes must function properly for conception to take place.
 Infertility also affects people who are unable to conceive a second or subsequent pregnancy.
 This is called secondary infertility.

 Types of involuntary childlessness can be classified into several categories: